fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }, [dispatch]);
 ````

- **A word of warning!** Passing a type parameter to axios will not validate any data.
+**A word of warning!** Passing a type parameter to Axios will not validate any data.
 It is quite dangerous especially if you are using external APIs.
 You can create custom validation functions which take in the whole payload and return the correct type, or you can use a type guard.
 Both are valid options.
 There are also many libraries that provide validation through a different kind of schemas, for example [io-ts](https://gcanti.github.io/io-ts/).
 For simplicity's sake, we will continue to trust our own work and trust that we will get data of the correct form from the backend.

 As our app is quite small, we will update the state by simply calling the <i>dispatch</i> function provided to us by the <i>useStateValue</i> hook.
 The compiler helps by making sure that we dispatch actions according to our <i>Action</i> type with a predefined type string and payload: